 Medical expenses are paid by you (so please don’t send insurance claims to the Health Center or Athletics).

 Bring a copy of your insurance card with you to campus and carry it with you.

 The Beloit Health System provides daily van service, arranged through the Health Center, to Beloit Memorial Hospital and to Beloit Clinic.
+The van leaves campus between 1 and 1:30 p.m. and returns at about 3 p.m.
+To use this service you need to plan ahead; they need 24 hours notice.
 If you need transportation at other times, city taxis and buses can get you there.

-The Health Center can also set up appointments with off-campus physicians.
+The Health Center can also set up appointments with off-campus medical personnel.

-You can see the Health Center R.N. for free, but physician or nurse practitioner visits, on or off campus, will be billed to you and/or your insurance.
+You can see the Health Center R.N. for free, but nurse practitioner visits, on or off campus, will be billed to you and/or your insurance.

 You can have up to six free sessions of counseling per semester through the college Health Center.
 For longer-term needs, staff can refer students to off-campus services.

 Health Care in Greater Beloit

 Information on health care providers in the city of Beloit is available online.

 The Beloit College Sports Center Training Room is available to varsity athletes.
 The training room does not serve non-varsity athletes.